hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

 ### Before starting

-Please review the [HPE GreenLake](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-D7192971-EF71-4304-B51E-548E7954E644.html) User Guide to understand how the SAML framework works in the context of Common Cloud Services for the HPE GreenLake edge-to-cloud platform for the HPE GreenLake for Private Cloud Enterprise application.
+Please review the [HPE GreenLake](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=GUID-D7192971-EF71-4304-B51E-548E7954E644.html) User Guide to understand how the SAML framework works in the context of HPE GreenLake for Private Cloud Enterprise Services for the HPE GreenLake edge-to-cloud platform.

 ### Configure SSO/SAML applications in Okta